-Sustainable communities provide jobs with living wages, affordable housing, and the ecosystem services necessary for life.
+Sustainable communities provide jobs with living wages, affordable housing and the ecosystem services necessary for life.
 Using management practices to create new partnerships and explore innovative ideas for developments that embody both land conservation and affordable housing will help meet Columbia's need for sustainable land conservation and housing.

-Natural resources refers to street trees, natural areas, and biodiversity conservation as well as water quality and supply.
-Climate change may increase heavy precipitation, lead to extreme heat, and shift the life cycle timing of our natural ecosystems.
+Natural resources refers to street trees, natural areas and biodiversity conservation, as well as water quality and supply.
+Climate change may increase heavy precipitation, lead to extreme heat and shift the life cycle timing of our natural ecosystems.
 Maintaining and enhancing natural resources can increase natural resilience to climate impacts.

 Strategies include supporting urban forests and greenspace.
 Urban forests and tree management can help cool homes and businesses during extreme heat events.
 Greenspace supports wildlife, stormwater management, and recreation.
 Strategies focus on protecting and managing open space as climate change alters ecosystems.
-Conserving water is also a key way to protect natural resources.
-The City can update building codes, focus on incentivizing water conserving appliances, and manage roadside vegetation to increase stormwater absorption.
+Water conservation is also a key way to protect natural resources.
+The City can update building codes, focus on incentivizing water conserving appliances and manage roadside vegetation to increase stormwater absorption.

 Actions that protect and conserve biodiversity will create a more resilient Columbia.
-These actions will be supported by educating the community about the benefits of nature in our city and how to incorporate it into their everyday lives through sustainable landscaping, design, and stewardship.
+Support for these actions will be community driven education programs focused on the incorporation of nature in everyday life through sustainable landscaping, design and stewardship.